 Bing’s CTR-boosting feature

-In April of last year, Bing released a new feature called the Action ad extension.
+Microsoft Ads offers a CTA-boosting feature called the Action ad extension.

 Ad extensions are the additional bits of information and links that accompany your ad headline and copy.
 There are many types of ad extensions, such as callouts like “free delivery,” links to specific pages of your website, and even images.
 This ad for Lancôme has multiple ad extensions.

-For the most part, Bing and Google offer similar ad extension options.
-Bing’s Action extension is a notable exception that could lift your Bing CTRs in-line with Google ad click rates.
+For the most part, Microsoft Ads and Google Ads offer similar ad extension options.
+Microsoft Ads’ Action extension is a notable exception that could lift your Bing CTRs in-line with Google ad click rates.